BuildIt-lang/buildit-array/README.md

 To further verify this, let's make sure the values are used properly, if the arrays are changed.
 Add the `y = z + w` expression inside a loop and add a second statement `w = y;` after the first one.
 Run and make sure the generated code is correct and the code is not using stale values for `w`.
 This works because BuildIt keeps track of all static values and merges loops only if they are exactly the same as the previous iteration.

+### TODO 5: Map computations to GPU

+Next, we will map computations to the GPU to improve the performance of the code.
+BuildIt allows automatically mapping doubly nested loops to CUDA code by using a simple annotation.
+Check the BuildIt sample under `deps/buildit/sample/sample37.cpp` to see how this annotation works.
+Next search for `TODO 5`.
+We can see that this is right before the loop for a dimension is induced.
+If we add the annotation here for the first level, BuildIt will turn the next two loop levels into GPU blocks and threads.
+To decide whether compute is running on GPU or Host, we have a defined an enum `currect_device` which the user can set.
+Check this enum and conditionally add the annotation only on the outermost loop.

+We have provided a helper routine `run_on_gpu` which accepts a lambda to run on GPU.
+Wrap the `y = z + w` in this function under a lambda and build and run the code.
+We can see that the compute is moved to a CUDA kernel and an appropriate call to the kernel is inserted in the host code.

+We have also provided the funcitons `barray.to_device()` and `barray.to_host()` to move the data between host and GPU for compute.
+Insert `z.to_device()` and `w.to_device()` before the call to allocate buffers and move the data.

+### TODO 6: Ensuring data is moved to the right device before compute

+What happens if we forget to move a particular array to the GPU before operating on it on the GPU.
+Comment out `z.to_device()` and check the generated code.
+We notice that BuildIt still generates the code but it is wrong.
+We need to assert that the data is in the right place just like before.
+Search for `TODO 6`.
+The `barrays` have a `static_var`, `current_storage` to check where they are currently stored.
+Assert that the arrays and the execution is in the right place.
+Build and run the sample to check that the assert should fail.
+Uncomment the `z.to_device()` to check that the compiler now generates correct code.

+### TODO 7: Implement cross product for 2D arrays
+For this TODO, we would want you to implement the cross product operator for arbitrary 2D barray expressions.
+The skeleton code and the `TODO 7` has been provided.
+A `samples/sample2.cpp` has also been provided to test the kernel.
+Fill in the implementation and check if the compiler generates correct code.

+## D2X Debugging
+[D2X](https://buildit.so/d2x) is a companion library in BuildIt that allows debugging code through stages.
+D2X allows adding debugging support without a single line of code change.
+So there are no TODOs for this section.
+But the proces to enable D2X will be discussed and demonstrated in the tutorial.